baptistebisson/damian-pagination-php/README.md

 use DamianPaginationPhp\Config\Config;

-// // Change language to French (it's "en" by default).
+// Change the language to French ('fr').
+It's in English 'en' by default.
 Config::set(["lang" => "fr"]);
 ```